-V-SENSE conducts creative experiments to explore the new potential opened by its cutting edge technologies when combined with creative arts in real productions.
-In collaboration with the School of Drama and the School of Engineering of Trinity College Dublin, V-SENSE produced a reinterpretation of Samuel Beckett’s ground-breaking 1963 text “Play” with a view to engaging a 21st century viewership that is increasingly accessing content via virtual reality technologies.
+V-SENSE conducts creative experiments to explore the new potential opened up by its cutting edge technologies when combined with creative arts in real productions.
+In collaboration with the School of Drama and the School of Engineering of Trinity College Dublin, V-SENSE produced a reinterpretation of Samuel Beckett’s ground-breaking 1963 text “Play” with a view to engaging a 21st century viewership that is increasingly accessing content via Virtual Reality technologies.
 The viewer is immersed into the play and can interact in six degrees of freedom (6DoF).
-The technology used for this production called “Virtual Play, after Samuel Beckett” was meanwhile spun out into a startup company, Volograms Limited.
+The technology used for this production called “Virtual Play, after Samuel Beckett” has since been outsourced into a startup company, Volograms Limited.
 The production itself received the NEM Art Award in November 2017 and was submitted to other festivals too.

 For more details and a video, check out the website of V-SENSE.